vu-topics-in-big-data-2023/instructions/aws/student_aws.md

 - log in at [Student AWS Website](https://www.awsacademy.com/SiteLogin)
 - or Accept course invitation by selecting get started

+**Note**  - Every student receives 100 dollars credit at the start of the semester.
+These credits will decrease as you use the services.
+Watch your credits available in your AWS console.
+Remember to shut off all machines when you are done and not use these services for anything other than the class work.

 ![.](screenshots/aws_academy_email.png)

 - make an account